picqer/bol-retailer-php-client/README.md

     "orders": [ ]
   }
   ```
-- Operation 'Get all invoices' is specified to have a string as response, while there is clearly some data model returned in JSON or XML.
+- Operation 'get-invoices' is specified to have a string as response, while there is clearly some data model returned in JSON or XML.
+- The description of the operation 'get-invoices' contains a weird space marked as 'ENSP'.